Shougo/ddc-source-omni/README.md

 Omnifunc completion for ddc.vim

-This source collects candidates from 'omnifunc'.
+This source collects items from 'omnifunc'.

 Note: It does not support all of 'omnifunc'.